scoheb/release-service-catalog/pipelines/managed/rh-advisories/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                                              | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                     | No       | -                                                         |

+## Changes in 1.13.0
+* Update all tasks that now support trusted artifacts to specify the stepAction* parameters

 ## Changes in 1.12.0
 * Align workspace name with changes in the apply-mapping task